-To overcome this problem we have built into SORCE intranet replication software.
-This shares new content that has been contributed from staff internationally to ensure that each country’s intranet content does not sit in isolation.
+To overcome this problem we have built into SORCE, intranet replication software.
+This software shares new content that has been contributed from staff internationally to ensure that each country’s intranet content does not sit in isolation.

-One of our clients, an international recruitment agency has offices spread across Russia, Australia and Europe.
-For them, using replication has meant their intranet users have access to the latest news and documentation, irrespective of where it’s been added in the world.
+One of our clients, an international recruitment agency, has offices spread across Russia, Australia and Europe.
+For them, using replication has meant their intranet users have access to the latest news and documentation, irrespective of where it has been added in the world.

-If you’d like to know more about how intranet replication could benefit your global workforce, give us a call on 01635 551777 for an informal chat.
+If you would like to know more about how intranet replication could benefit your global workforce, please give us a call on 01635 551777 for an informal chat.